BeleRohit/BeleRohit/README.md

 - 👋 Hi, I’m @BeleRohit
-- 👀 I’m interested in programming and AI/ML.
+- 👀 I’m interested in Programming and AI/ML and in Mathematics too.
-- 🌱 I’m currently learning  Data Science
+- 🌱 I’m currently learning  Data Science.
 - 💞️ I’m looking to collaborate on  open source projects.
-- 📫 How to reach me: you can reach me on my mail i.e. braintalks603@gmail.com
+- 📫 How to reach me: you can reach me on my mail i.e. rohitnbele@gmail.com

 <!---
 BeleRohit/BeleRohit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.